pragun-ananda/my-website/_posts/2018-08-22-hello-world.md

 - Research
 ---

 This blog post describes my experience working as a research engineer on Google’s [Cloud AI research team](https://research.google/teams/cloud-ai/).
-The work was focused on TextGenShap ([Enounen et al., 2023](https://arxiv.org/abs/2312.01279)), an efficient method to explain LLM generated output.
-Included in this blog post is an (1) overview of the paper, (2) a description of the work that I did on the project, and (3) my main takeaways.
-Feel free to skip to the sections that seem the most interesting to you.
+The work was focused on TextGenShap ([Enounen et al., 2023](https://arxiv.org/abs/2312.01279)), a method to efficiently generate explainability scores for LLM generated output.
+The research shows that in the context of using LLMs for information retrieval (specifically for long-document question answering), we can get good results by ranking candidate answers by their explainability scores.
+My focus on this project was extending the algorithm's implementation to support recent models (Gemma, Llama 3) and arbitrary datasets.
+I also spent time refactoring the bare-bones implementation to a production quality version.
+Included in this blog post is an (1) overview of the research method, (2) a description of the work that I did on the project, and (3) my main takeaways.
+Feel free to skip to the sections that seem the most relevant to you.

 # Paper Overview